Text fields are used to denote a space in which users can enter form information such as their name, password and date of birth:

 Note that the Fields property will appear beneath the Calculation property, as detailed in the image below.
 This option is used to specify the source of the values to use in the product calculation that will create the value for 'Text3'.

-4. Click the ellipsis icon on the right of the Fields option.
+4. Click the ellipsis icon (three dots) on the right of the Fields option.
 The Fields Selection dialog box will open.
 Select 'Text1' and 'Text2', then click OK:

 Figure 18.
 Value Calculation Example, Field Selection Dialog Box